 Veteran, Secondary Family Caregiver, and additional Secondary Family Caregiver

-The application is now supporting the ability for Veterans with a legal representative (such as legal guardian) to complete the online application.
+The application supports the ability for Veterans with a legal representative (such as legal guardian) to complete the online application.
 Representatives will be able to upload their documentation and sign their name on behalf of the Veteran.

 VA’s Caregiver Support Program offers a wide variety of support services for caregivers of Veterans.
 Partnerships continue to be created or enhanced to broaden services and support for caregivers.
 Learn more by visiting the Caregiver Support Program website or by calling the Caregiver Support Line at 855-260-3274 for more information.